Spectra135/Micron_Minilith_AWD_Gantry/README.md

 - Update to RC1 Monolith
 - 2WD version
 - PFA belt spacing for better fitment (so custom toolhead mounts)
-- Fix the hights on the parts.
+- Fix the random hights on the parts.
 - Sheet metal version
 - Potentially a Salad fork version